aekala/Terminal_Website/README.md

 ## Testing

 I used Jest to test TypeScript utility functions I wrote for doing things like tokenizing input and checking if an inputted command is valid.
-I also used Google Lighthouse to audit the performance, responsiveness, and accessbility of this web page.
+I also used Google Lighthouse to audit the website's performance, responsiveness, and accessbility.